CoNarrative/glujs-guide/guide.md

 GluJS directly addresses the needs of enterprise developers:

 ####Test-first out-of-the box
 GluJS provides a test specification methodology (backed by Jasmine) that captures and turn complex UI behavior provided by stakeholders into actionable code and automated tests.
-To make sure that the tests correspond to user stories in the real world, gluJS provides a test library that provides full transparent AJAX mocking and dummy data.
+To make sure that the tests correspond to user stories in the real world, GluJS provides a test library that provides full transparent AJAX mocking and dummy data.

 ####Fast UI cycles even if the server-side is incomplete
 Client developers no longer have to wait to get back to the stakeholders.
 A rich, simple Ajax back-end simulator lets you jump immediately into producing tested UI code.
 It also lets developers return the client application back to stakeholders for feedback and review -- perhaps before the actual server is even started.
 Pointing back to an actual server is later a single configuration switch.